AdvPyS22/SBB-GroupB/README.md

 # Usage
 - Download the zip file.
 Decompressing the file.
 Enter the file.
+- check the requirement.txt, and check if you have all the package you needed in your computer.
+Or you can **pip install -r requirement.txt**
 - Open **main.py** file.
 And run it.
 - You will be asked to input the station name you are interested and you will get the statistics information, a pdf file(named 'input name'-output.pdf),about clock.
 Don't care about capitalization and spaces before and after characters of the name.
 For example, if you are interested in 'bern' station clock information.
 You can input 'Bern' '  BERN' or "BERn'.
 Then you will get a pdf file, called **Bern-output.pdf**, which shows you statistics information about clock.